rabbah/aio-cli-plugin-runtime/README.md

 OPTIONS
   -c, --count        show only the total number of triggers -i, --insecure     bypass certificate check
-  -l, --limit=limit  [default: 30] only return LIMIT number of triggers from the collection (default 30) -n, --name         sort results by name
+  -l, --limit=limit  only return LIMIT number of triggers -n, --name         sort results by name
   -s, --skip=skip    exclude the first SKIP number of triggers from the result -u, --auth         whisk auth